IBM/Dromedary/inference/README.md

 ## Further Customization

-Generally, since the Dromedary is a 65B model, it requires a minimum of 130GB GPU memory to accommodate the entirety of its model weights within the GPU memory.
+Generally, since Dromedary is a 65B model, it requires a minimum of 130GB GPU memory to accommodate the entirety of its model weights within the GPU memory.

 When using [model parallel](https://github.com/facebookresearch/fairscale/tree/main/fairscale/nn/model_parallel) on `MP = 1, 2, 4, 8` GPUs, you should divide the model to `MP` shards with `utils/convert_hf_weights_to_llama_ckpt.py`